 Victoria

-Victoria is a lovely city with an impressive Waterfront but the traffic is intense.
-We passed the busy centre to The Oswago Hotel which immediately looked fancy as there was vintage Ferrari parked out front.
+Victoria is a lovely city with an impressive waterfront, but the traffic is heavy.
+We passed the busy centre to the Oswago Hotel, which immediately looked fancy as there was a vintage Ferrari parked out front.
 We checked in and got ourselves comfortable in the room before heading out to check out the town.
 The room was a modern studio apartment with views from the 7th floor and a compact kitchen for our dinner.
-We were a few mins walk from the Legislative Assembly of British Columbia and Fairmont Empress Hotel which are grand architectural masterpieces on the Harbour.
+We were a few minutes’ walk from the Legislative Assembly of British Columbia and Fairmont Empress Hotel, which are grand architectural masterpieces on the Harbour.

 Victoria to Vancouver